MiguelOlmedoMorell/portfolio/docs/technical-documentation/markdown-guide.md

 ## 4. Lists

-You can organize items into ordered, unordered, and task lists.
+You can organize items into ordered and unordered lists.

+> <span style="color:darkgreen">**Info:** You can nest any type of list within another one.

 ### 4.1.
 Ordered lists

 To create an ordered list, add line items with numbers followed by periods.

-> <span style="color:orangered">**❗Note:** The numbers don’t have to be in numerical order, as Markdown will automatically input them in the correct sequence, but the list should start with the number one.
+> <span style="color:orangered">❗ **Note:** The numbers don’t have to be in numerical order, as Markdown will automatically input them in the correct sequence, but the list should start with the number one.

 `1.
 First line`<br>
 `1.
 Second line`<br>